thestippe/thestippe.github.io/_drafts/course/2023-09-01-hierarchical.md

 title: "Introduction to the hierarchical models"
 categories: course/composite/
 tags: /hierarchical/
+description: "How to embed hierarchies in your models"
+image: "/docs/assets/images/hierarchical/front.svg"
 ---

 Hierarchical models are one of the most important model families